someotherkyle/productivity-timer/README.md

 Further bug hunting

-Functionality to save logs on reset as log1.yml log2.yml etc.
+Functionality to save logs on reset as log1.yml log2.yml etc. -- Done!

+Time breakdown analysis (Percents, Bar graphs)

-Ability to close the app while time is being tracked and reopen the app to stop timing
+Maybe - Ability to close the app while time is being tracked and reopen the app to stop timing

 Maybe - Autoreset each week